zoraviel/CSS-and-GitHub-intro/rubric/README.md

-# RUBRIC for the Assignment
+# RUBRIC for Assignment 3

 15 points maximum